yeghishe/yeghishe.github.io/_posts/2015-02-28-continuous-integration-for-scala-projects.markdown

 ![pull request comment picture]({% asset_path pr_build.png %})

-To get this working all you need to do is to create another job that instaed of building master will build pull requests.
+To get this working all you need to do is to create another job that instead of building master will build pull requests.
 For this job there are few things we don't actually need.
 We don't care do generate scala docs for this type of builds, version or publish the artifacts, so make sure to exclude those steps